deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 That was the survey pattern: two weeks here, two weeks there, two weeks *there*, until they had thoroughly surveyed eight different sites on the planet’s surface.
 Hence their relocation to volcanic grassland in the tropics.

 Plenty of solid rock, that was the key.
-In theory, *Misfit* couldn’t get stuck---even if her feet were absolutely wedged tight in fissures or whatever, she could still jump back to Cimbrean---but Xiù much preferred to land on solid rock if she could, and preferably on high ground with a little shelter.
+In theory, *Misfit* couldn’t get stuck___even if her feet were absolutely wedged tight in fissures or whatever, she could still jump back to Cimbrean___but Xiù much preferred to land on solid rock if she could, and preferably on high ground with a little shelter.
 She could be frustratingly picky about her landing sites, actually, but Julian didn’t seem to mind and Allison knew better than to argue.
 Her own eagerness to be down and exploring didn’t need to get in the way.

 *“There’s another one of those huge termite mound things…”* Julian said during a low sweep while the high-detail ground radar looked for an appropriate spot.
 Allison called up what he was seeing on one of her side monitors.